wasdgamer4/scholology-2-dev/README.md

 # Scholology-2
-Open source version of scholology 2
+Master version of scholology 2.
+Holds files to both basic and premium